 B.S., Bates College, 2010

 I study winter moth (Operophtera brumata), an invasive, defoliating geometrid in eastern Massachusetts.
 It was introduced to the Boston and Cape Cod area about a decade ago.
 My research considers different sources of mortality on this non-native insect and the population-level impacts of these mortality factors.
-My research has two components: (1) Considering late-larval stage mortality of winter moth from predators, parasitism, and disease and comparing these mortality factors to that of the native congener Bruce spanworm (Operophtera bruceata ) and (2) Evaluating predation by large invertebrates (e.g. Carabid and Staphylinid beetles) and small mammals (e.g. shrews) on winter moth pupae and the possible interaction of predation and percent parasitism.
+My research has three components: (1) Considering late-larval stage mortality of winter moth from predators, parasitism, and disease and comparing these mortality factors to that of the native congener Bruce spanworm (Operophtera bruceata ), (2) Evaluating predation by large invertebrates (e.g. Carabid and Staphylinid beetles) and small mammals (e.g. shrews) on winter moth pupae and the possible interaction of predation and percent parasitism, and (3) Comparing overwintering mortality and cold hardiness of winter moth in comparison to Bruce spanworm.

 Honorable Mention, NSF Graduate Research Fellowship, Spring 2014